 Marquee Wines was founded in 2002 as an Australian winery focused on making wine that is good for the earth and good for the palate.
 Our first pursuit was so successful that Marquee soon expanded the portfolio to include delicious wines from around the world.

-We now import wine from Argentina, Italy, Portugal, Spain and South Africa.
+We now import wine from Argentina, France, Italy, Portugal, Spain, South Africa, and the United States.
 Even though we have expanded our selection dramatically, we have not lost perspective on what is important – keeping wine fun.

 ENVIRONMENTALLY FRIENDLY WINE

 We believe wine should enrich the land upon which it grows.
 Our winemakers use a variety of winemaking practices to craft environmentally friendly wine.
 Listed below is a bit more information further defining some of the practices of our winemakers.

 The environmentally friendly wines are different in the way they are grown and produced.
 No synthetic chemical fertilizers, pest repellants or chemicals can be used.
 Generally speaking, many believe that fewer chemicals in our food supply is better, but there are scientific reasons we really don’t want these in our wine.

 In a vineyard’s soil are countless microscopic organisms.
 Organic farming enables these microscopic organisms to flourish.
 The healthier these organisms are, the more nutrients that can be absorbed by the vines.
 These nutrients aid aroma-compound production in grapes, and it is these compounds that are responsible for the characteristics of the land in which the grapes were grown.
 Coupled with well-managed soil, which encourages roots to dig deeper into the ground, thoughtful organic farming can extract all the characteristics unique to any specific region.